 I’m still fully satisfied with my old Deuter, which has endured many hikes and never failed me.
 It’s £150 pound – an investment for a lifetime!

 Now you know what to look out for in a good trekking backpack to bring on multi-day hikes, and my personally-tested favourites out there.
+Next, you should look into planning your walking holidays in Scotland!

 What backpack features are important to you when you go hiking, and what are your favourite trekking backpacks?